Knotx/knotx-fragments/task/api/README.md

 The pre-defined transitions are:
 - `_success` - the default one, indicates that operation completes successfully (no exception)
-- `_error` - means that operation has throw an exception
+- `_error` - means that operation has thrown an exception

-There are two important rules to remember:
+There are three important rules to remember:
-> If a node responds with *_success* transition, but the `_success` transition is not configured, then
->processing of the graph/subgraph is finished.
+- If a node responds with *_success* transition, but the `_success` transition is not configured, then processing of the graph/subgraph is finished.

-> If a node responds with *_error* transition, but the `_error` transition is not configured, then an
+- If a node responds with *_error* transition, but the `_error` transition is not configured, then an exception is returned.
->exception is returned.

-> If a node responds with a not configured transition, the "Unsupported Transition" error occurs.
+- If a node responds with a not configured transition, the "Unsupported Transition" error occurs.

 Nodes can declare custom transitions.
 Custom transitions allow to react to non standard situations such as data sources timeouts, fallbacks etc.